 Black cardamom is a popular Indian spice, called badi elaichi or kali elaichi, that is used in many of the cuisine's signature dishes.
-The seed pods are dark brown to black in color and take on a smokey flavor due to the way they are dried.
-Cardamom is the world's third-most expensive spice, surpassed in price per weight only by vanilla and saffron, and both the pods and the seeds are used in cooking.
+It is in the form of seed pods, which are dark brown to black in color and take on a smokey flavor due to the way they are dried.
+Cardamom is used for its bold and assertive taste and is the world's third-most expensive spice, surpassed in price per weight only by vanilla and saffron.
+Both the pods and the seeds are used in cooking and available year-round.

 Black cardamom's scientific name is Amomum subulatum.
 It grows in pods on an herbaceous plant belonging to the Zingiberaceae (ginger) family.
 The pods have a tough, dried, wrinkly skin, are roughly one inch in length, and house small, sticky, dark-colored seeds.
 Black cardamom has a pungent aroma with a citrus and eucalyptus flavor.